crazyyy/wp-framework/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 8.0.4 - March 19, 2025 =
+* Improvement: Improved error handling and messaging for some responses from our servers
+* Improvement: Added messaging when a site may be using the same free license shared among multiple sites because it can cause the sites to use the same scan schedule rather than spreading out the load
+* Improvement: Updated the readme content and formatting

 = 8.0.3 - January 15, 2025 =
 * Improvement: Added support for hosts relocating the WAF's auto-prepend file via the constant/envvar WORDFENCE_WAF_PREPEND_DIRECTORY